U.S. enjoys July 4 parades, picnics under watchful eyes of police

 “I think it’s very New York and very exciting,” said Samantha Belfon, 29, a clinical social worker from Brooklyn, who braved the summer heat to watch the annual competition.

-Amid controversy over revelations about the National Security Agency, some marked the United States’ 237th birthday by demanding respect for its founding principles.
+Amid controversy over revelations about the National Security Agency, some marked the nation’s 237th birthday by demanding respect for its founding principles.

 In Birmingham, Alabama, about 50 demonstrators gathered under intermittent rain and thunderstorms for a “Restore the Fourth” protest - a reference to the U.S. Constitution’s Fourth Amendment protections against unreasonable searches and seizures - to denounce NSA surveillance programs.